styledown/styledown2/docs/schema.md

 > `files.*.sections`

-`sections` is a Dictionary where the key is the section ID, and the value is the section details.
+`sections` is an array of section details.
 A section starts from a H1, H2, or H3 heading, followed the other blocks that follow it.

 - `id`
 - `title` - The title, taken from the *H2* or *H3* element that started the section.